yimuchen/yimuchen.pages/src/routes/posts/2024-04-18-MigrateSvelte.md

 I'm still working on having the site use cookies to remember which setting to use, but at least we now have a toggle!

 ---

-When this page does live, I still have yet to figure out how to include my posts that include LaTeX math in a good and painless way.
-But code-related posts should have been migrated over.
+Certain content pages are still under construction, but the majority of posts that I feel remains relevant should have been migrated over.
 Hopefully this fresh framework motivates me to write here more often.